sburden/website/people.md

 **Shruti Misra**
 obtained her BS in Electrical Engineering from the University of Washington in 2016, with a focus in Embedded Systems.
 During her time in the lab, she volunteered with and taught in the [Pipeline Project](https://www.washington.edu/uaa/exploring/pipeline-project/).
-She subsequently entered the ECE PhD program at UW Seattle.
+She subsequently entered the ECE PhD program at UW Seattle to work with Denise Wilson.

 ![Yana Sosnovskaya]({{ site.url }}/images/people/yana_sosnovskaya.jpg){: .pull-left}

 **Yana Sosnovskaya**
 previously studied at the State Marine Technical University in St. Petersberg, Russia.
 Her MS thesis, entitled "External Measurement System for Robot Dynamics", was completed in 2017.
-She subsequently entered the ECE PhD program at UW Seattle.
+She subsequently entered the ECE PhD program at UW Seattle to work with Blake Hannaford.
 <br>

 ---